-Since ‘discovery’ implies having very little initial information about a given specimen and its bioactive constituents, such experiments cannot be straightforward.
+Having very little initial information about a given specimen and its bioactive constituents, carrying out such experiments cannot be straightforward.
 Bioactive compounds may belong to different chemical classes; they may possess different molecular weight, spectral and adsorption properties; they may occur in higher or trace concentrations.
 There can be several active constituents in a sample, or even several different sub-classes of compounds that demonstrate bioactivity.

-development of analytical, screening and preparative HPLC methods;
+- development of analytical and preparative HPLC methods;

 As a rule, the research starts from carrying out a number of screening HPLC separations in different HPLC modes.
 This step is aimed in estimating the number of bioactive compounds within the sample, and also in elucidating their adsorption and, if possible, their spectral properties.